eelmafia/octopus-minmax/README.md

 https://github.com/eelmafia/octopus-minmax
 4. Refresh the page if needed.
 The add-on will appear under **Octopus MinMax Bot**.

 ### Running Manually
 1. Create a venv (`python -m venv /path/to/venv`)
 2. Activate the venv (`source /path/to/venv/bin/activate`)
 3. Install the Python requirements (`pip install -r requirements.txt`)
 4. Optional: Configure the environment variables
 5. Run `python src/main.py` from the octopus-minmax directory.
-If you didn't set environment variables, you can pass them to `main.py` as such;
+If you didn't set environment variables, you can pass them to `main.py` as per the minimal example below;

 ```
 OCTOBOT_CONFIG_PATH=./config/config.json \